 You are able to travel in small groups and make your own itinerary (or just follow this one!).

 You are not forced onto gigantic tour buses for sightseeing with twenty-five other people.

-For full details on the daily tariff, visit the Bhutan tourism website.
+For full details on the daily tariff, get more information here.